parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 * The overridden `negative(...)` calls compile away for `unsigned` operands.
 * The `||` conditions compile away when the above render the result always `true` or `false`.

 This implies that what remains is *necessary*.

-## Supporting Code
+By fanning out templates based on signed-ness type constraints, the objective of a "single" function that supports all integers without limitation or overhead is achieved.

+## Template Type Constraints
+Without the template overrides there would be warnings on unsigned operands, as they all invoke `factor < 0`, which is always `false`.
+These and the overrides for `floored_modulo` and `floored_divide` bypass unnecessary conditions at compile time.
+For functions or operand combinations that are not referenced, the corresponding templates are not even compiled.

+The templates can be factored into header (.hpp) and implementation (.ipp) files, just be sure to remove the `=true` default template parameter values in the implementation.

 These are the type constraint macros used above.
-As a rule I make very limited use of macros, but these significantly improve readability and reduce repetition without impacting debugging.
+As a rule I make very limited use of macros.
+But these significantly improve readability and maintainability by reducing repetition, without impacting debugging.
 These will work on any C++11 or later compiler.
 ```cpp
 #include <limits>
 #include <type_traits>